 BBM & Video Calling

-The video calling on BBM just doesn’t work on Blackberry Passport, it works fine, however, if both the caller and recipient are using Android version of the same BBM, which otherwise, is a WhatsApp dominated market.
+The video calling on BBM just doesn’t work on Blackberry Passport, it works fine, however, if both the caller and recipient are using the Android version of the same BBM, which is otherwise, a WhatsApp dominated market.